ovationgreen/scada-readme/README.md

 When migrating from an existing self-hosted repository to a GitHub repository, it is important to back up all the existing files within the repository folder.
 One approach is to rename the PC directory to preserve it on your hard drive.
 Afterward, you can copy the necessary files to the new repository folder.
 However, please note that this method does not account for git-specific objects like stashes, branches, commits, and tags.
 If you require migration of these elements, please reach out to the repository owner for a more detailed explanation of the migration process.

+## Git LFS

+To enable Git Large File Storage (LFS), execute the following command.
+Please note that you only need to run this command once per user account.

+```
+git lfs install
+```

 ## Cloning

 To set up the repository for the first time, open the terminal and navigate to the `P00518` folder.
 Then, execute the following command:

-```
-git lfs install
-```
 ```
 gh repo clone ovationgreen/scada-pc PC
 ```